Looking to try out CHAMP selling? In this guide, we'll explain what the CHAMP sales methodology is, how it works, and why sales teams should use it.

 However, the CHAMP methodology doesn’t consider other solutions.
 This makes it difficult for you to offer suggestions or resources that help the lead compare your product to the others they might be considering.

-Asking a few questions to get a better understanding of what competitors the lead is talking to can help you make better recommendations and provide better resources.
+Asking a few questions to get a better understanding of what competitors the lead is talking to can help you make better recommendations.

 3. Success indicators